dotnet/roslyn/docs/features/incremental-generators.md

 has changed and has a different path, and the second file has changed, but kept its path the same.

-AdditionalText               | Transform1 | Transform2
+AdditionalText               | Select1    | Select2
 -----------------------------|------------|-----------
 **Text{ Path: "diff.txt" }** |            |
 **Text{ Path: "def.txt" }**  |            |
 Text{ Path: "ghi.txt" }      |            |

-The generator would run transform1 on the first and second files, producing "diff.txt" and "def.txt" respectively.
-However, it would not need to re-run the transform for the third file, as the input has not changed.
+The generator would run select1 on the first and second files, producing "diff.txt" and "def.txt" respectively.
+However, it would not need to re-run the select for the third file, as the input has not changed.
 It can just use the previously cached value.

-AdditionalText               | Transform1     | Transform2
+AdditionalText               | Select1    | Select2
 -----------------------------|----------------|-----------
 **Text{ Path: "diff.txt" }** | **"diff.txt"** |
 **Text{ Path: "def.txt" }**  | **"def.txt"**  |
 Text{ Path: "ghi.txt" }      | "ghi.txt"      |

-Next the driver would look to run Transform2.
+Next the driver would look to run Select2.
 It would operate on `"diff.txt"` producing `"prefix_diff.txt"`, but when it comes to `"def.txt"` it can observe that the item produced was the same as the last iteration.
-Even though the original input (`Text{ Path: "def.txt" }`) was changed, the result of Transform1 on it was the same.
-Thus there is no need to re-run Transform2 on `"def.txt"` as it can just use the cached value from before.
+Even though the original input (`Text{ Path: "def.txt" }`) was changed, the result of Select1 on it was the same.
+Thus there is no need to re-run Select2 on `"def.txt"` as it can just use the cached value from before.
 Similarly the cached state of "ghi.txt" can be used.

-AdditionalText               | Transform1     | Transform2
+AdditionalText               | Select1    | Select2
 -----------------------------|----------------|----------------------
 **Text{ Path: "diff.txt" }** | **"diff.txt"** | **"prefix_diff.txt"**
 **Text{ Path: "def.txt" }**  | **"def.txt"**  | "prefix_diff.txt"